kleung-lab/SILAC-analysis/README.md

 1. System capable of running R (tested with v3.5.1) and RStudio (tested with v1.1.456).
 No non-standard hardware is required.

 Installation instructions
-1. To install, download "Master" folder.
+1. To install, use the Code button dropdown to download a zipped SILAC-analysis-T_Cell_Surfaceome folder.
 Install time should be minimal.

-# General instructions
+# Using SILAC-Analysis
-General steps for processing skyline output data
-1. process data using CalRatio function, (need skyline export file, parameter file, SILAC_v2.R file), Use skyline_database.skyr as template for Skyline export.
-2. save data so you are not re-processing data each time
-3. analyze data

 Detailed instructions/example

 1. Add Skyline output data and parameter file to "Master" folder.
 Detailed information on the parameter file can be found below.
 In this example, the CD4+ hypoxia data in Figure 5 will be analyzed.
 The Skyline output data are contained in "CD4_Combined_Skyline_Output.csv".
 Note that data from both PNGase and tryptic fractions has been added.
 The parameter file in this example is "parameter_CD4.csv".
 2. Open "Workflow.R" in RStudio.
 2. Set the working directory to the "Master" folder.